gndrmnn/nodepool/doc/source/openstack.rst

            When booting an image from volume, how big should the created volume be.

+        .. attr:: volume-type
+           :type: string
+           :default: None

+           When booting an image from volume, what should be the backing volume type.

         .. attr:: instance-properties
            :type: dict
            :default: None